Gregory Paragon 58

-Every pack we test gets stacked up in some way to Osprey’s very popular Atmos AG.
-To start, the Osprey is pretty clearly the more luxurious option: it can comfortably haul a bit more weight (we’ve been happy with the Atmos up to 45 pounds), has more exterior storage, and its materials have a higher end and more durable feel.
-Where the Paragon has the edge is a nearly 1-pound weight savings and $30 lower price tag.
-Backpackers who get out a lot and occasionally needs to haul a heavy load probably will prefer the Atmos as the better all-around pack, but the Paragon meets our weekend needs at a lower weight and friendlier price.
+Many backpacking packs we test get stacked up in some way to Osprey’s very popular Atmos AG 65.
+To start, the Osprey clearly is the more luxurious option: it can comfortably haul a bit more weight (we’ve been happy with the Atmos up to 45 pounds), has more exterior storage and noticeably better ventilation, and its materials have a higher-end and more durable feel (it uses a blend of 100 and 630D nylon on the body).
+Where the Paragon has the edge is weight (it’s almost 1 pound less), zippered access to the main compartment, and $40-lower price tag.
+Backpackers who get out a lot and occasionally need to haul a heavy load probably will prefer the Atmos as the better all-around pack, but the Paragon meets our weekend needs at a lower weight and friendlier price.

 Perhaps the closest competitor to the Paragon is The North Face’s Banchee.
-Offered in 35, 50, and 65-liter designs, the Banchee, like the Paragon, combines a sub-4-pound weight with enough features and comfort for weekend backpackers.
-Their designs are similar with a top loader style and sleeping bag access at the bottom.
-The Banchee has 2 extra zippered pockets along the front of the pack, but doesn’t include a rain cover or the second side compression straps to secure a water bottle or hold a load.
+The Banchee 65 combines a 3-pound 5-ounce weight with enough features and comfort to please most weekend backpackers.
+The packs share similar designs with a top-loader style, but the Banchee has two extra zippered pockets along the front and doesn’t include a second access to the main compartment or a rain cover.
 The Paragon also makes it easier to really customize the fit—especially with the adaptable hipbelt—and we find the large mesh pocket to be more convenient for storage.
-Both are among our favorites on the market, but the detail work on the Paragon at a similar weight gives it the edge over the Banchee.
+Both are solid packs, but the detail work on the Paragon at a similar weight gives it the edge over the Banchee.